total-rehab/website/README.md

 If you want to override this you can add the `API_BASE_URL` to your `.env.local` file.

-## Authentication
+### Authentication

-By default, authentication is disabled during local development.
-If you want to enable it you can add the `SUPABASE_URL` and `SUPABASE_ANON_KEY` environment variables to your `.env.local` file.
+To enable authentication you will need to add the `SUPABASE_URL` and `SUPABASE_ANON_KEY` environment variables to your `.env.local` file.
+These can be retrieved from the Supabase dashboard.

+## Media library

+To enable image uploads you will need to make sure that Supabase storage has a public bucket called "images", containing a filter called "public" for a given environment.